tommyh/solo_wizard/README.md

 rails s
 ```

-Optional: If you'd like to use the same webserver that is used in production (thin):
+Optional: If you'd like to use foreman, which is used in production, skip "rails s" and perform the following:

 ```
 cp .env-example .env